Natooz/MidiTok/README.md

 # Saving our tokenizer, to retrieve it back later with the load_params method
 tokenizer.save_params(Path("path", "to", "save", "tokenizer.json"))

-# Converts the tokenized musics into tokens with BPE
+# Applies BPE to the previous tokens
 tokenizer.apply_bpe_to_dataset(Path('path', 'to', 'tokens_noBPE'), Path('path', 'to', 'tokens_BPE'))
 ```